ibm-cloud-docs/openshift/acm-addon.md

     ```
     {: pre}

 2. In the `managedClusters` section of the resource, add the cluster ID, the name of the cluster secret created for ACM, the namespace for the secret, and specify the `Import` action.
-See the example below for formatting.
-The following example imports `cluster_id_1`.
+The following example imports `CLUSTER_ID_1`.

     ```json
     managedclusters:
-      - clusterid: "cluster_id_1"
+      - clusterid: "CLUSTER_ID_1"
-        secretname: "managed-secret-1"
+        secretname: "SECRET_NAME"
-        secretnamespace: "managed-namespace" # The namespace that the secret was created in
+        secretnamespace: "SECRET_NAMESPACE" # The namespace that the secret was created in
         action: "Import"
     ```
     {: screen}

 3. Save and apply the changes.

-### Importing a managed cluster by using the OpenShift token and API server URL
-{: #import-token-url}

-Gather the OpenShift token and API server URL for the cluster you want to import, then use the ACM console to import the cluster.

-1. In the IBM Cloud console, navigate to your [cluster list](https://cloud.ibm.com/containers/cluster-management/clusters){: external} and click on the cluster you want to import.

-2. From the cluster details page, click **OpenShift web console**.

-3. Click the username drop down, shown with the format `IAM#username`.
-From the drop down, click **Copy login command**.

-4. Click **Display token** to display your login commands.
-Find the command that begins with `oc login` and save the API token (`sha256~XXXX`) and the server URL.

-5. Navigate to your ACM console.
-Click **Infrastructure** > **Clusters** > **Import an existing cluster**.

-6. Follow the prompts to import your cluster and specify the API token and server URL in the parameters section.

-### Importing a managed cluster by using the kubeconfig
-{: #import-kubeconfig}

-Gather your kubeconfig details, then use the ACM console to import cluster.

-1. From the IBM Cloud CLI, run the following command to get the kubeconfig for the cluster you want to import.
-Save the kubeconfig file contents displayed in the output.
-    ```sh
-    ibmcloud ks cluster config --cluster CLUSTER_NAME --admin --output yaml
-    ```
-    {: pre}

-2. Navigate to your ACM console.
-Click **Infrastructure** > **Clusters** > **Import an existing cluster**.

-3. Follow the prompts to import your cluster and include the kubeconfig contents in the parameters section.

-### Importing a managed cluster by using a generated command
-{: #import-generate}

-Use the ACM console to generate a command to import a cluster, then run that command on the cluster you want to import.

-1. Navigate to your ACM console.
-Click **Infrastructure** > **Clusters** > **Import an existing cluster**.
-2. Select the option to generate an import command.
-Copy the command.
-3. Login to the IBM Cloud CLI and run the command on the cluster you want to import.

 ## Updating or removing a managed cluster
 {: #after}

-To remove or update managed cluster from an ACM instance, you must edit the `managedClusters` section of the ACM custom resource on the hub cluster.
+To remove a managed cluster from an ACM instance, or to update ACM's connection credentials for a managed cluster (for example, after token rotation or a server URL change), you must edit the `managedClusters` section of the ACM custom resource on the hub cluster.
+The `Update` action refreshes the secret-based credentials that ACM uses to communicate with a managed cluster.
+This is not the same as upgrading the OpenShift version of a cluster.

+Updating a managed cluster's connection credentials requires the [secret](#prep-secret) for that cluster.
+{: note}

 1. Run the command to edit the ACM resource.